IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic stats
 {: #bluemix_ic_stats}

 For one or more containers, view live usage statistics.
 Use `CTRL+C` to exit.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/stats/" target="_blank">stats</a> command in the Docker help.
+For more information, see the [stats](https://docs.docker.com/reference/commandline/stats/){: new_window} command in the Docker help.

 ```
 bluemix ic stats [--no-stream] CONTAINER [CONTAINER]